 For users that obtained certifications between January 1st, 2019 and when the new exams are launched, the following mappings will apply:

-- Users who obtained legacy RSA NetWitness Logs and Network Administrator, RSA NetWitness Logs and Network Analysts, RSA NetWitness Endpoint Administrator, or RSA NetWitness Endpoint Analyst certifications will be granted the new RSA NetWitness Associate certification
+- Users who obtained legacy NetWitness Logs and Network Administrator, NetWitness Logs and Network Analysts, NetWitness Endpoint Administrator, or NetWitness Endpoint Analyst certifications will be granted the new NetWitness Certified Associate certification

-Users that obtained legacy RSA NetWitness certifications (Logs and Network Administrator or Analysts and Endpoint Administrator or Analyst) before January 1, 2019 or are just beginning their RSA NetWitness certification journey are encouraged to begin with the new RSA NetWitness Associate certification and continue through the Proven Professional program in their role of choice.
+Users that obtained legacy NetWitness certifications (Logs and Network Administrator or Analysts and Endpoint Administrator or Analyst) before January 1, 2019 or are just beginning their NetWitness certification journey are encouraged to begin with the new NetWitness Certified Associate certification and continue through the Proven Professional program in their role of choice.

 Important: Be sure to note the expiration date for each exam.
 Associate level exams do not expire, but subsequent exams carry a two-year lifespan.
 In order to advance to a higher-level exam, the previous level exam must still be active.